OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserver.rst

     .. cpp:function:: OcaStatus GetLastObservation(OcaFloat64 &Observation)

-        Gets the value of the observed property that was reported by the most recently emitted Observation event.
-If the numeric observer has never emitted an Observation event, returns the IEEE not-a-number value.
-The return status indicates whether the value has been successfully returned.
+        Gets the value of the observed property that was reported by the most recently emitted **Observation** event.
+If the numeric observer has never emitted an **Observation** event, returns the IEEE not-a-number value.

         This method has id ``3.1``.